snikproject/snik.eu/publications.md

 HEC2016 München.
 Stud Health Technol Inform.
 2016;228:369-73.

 **Schaaf M, Jahn F, Tahar K, Kücherer C, Winter A, Paech B.**
-<a href="public/Visualization of Large Ontologies in University Education from a Tool Point of View.pdf">The visualization of large ontologies from a tool point of view.</a>
+<a href="public/Visualization of Large Ontologies in University Education from a Tool Point of View.pdf">Visualization of large ontologies from a tool point of view.</a>
 HEC2016 München.
 Stud Health Technol Inform.
 2016;228:349-53.

 ## 2015